What We Do

 1. Covering the monthly fixed costs from the operation of the ongoing projects in Rimkieta (Nursery School, Mothers’ Literacy; Street Children; Unschooled Girls; School and University Scholarships; Education through Sports; Microcredits; Tree Planting; Cereal Mill and Bank; Vegetable Garden for Women; Bicycles; Ophthalmological Treatments; Medical Assistance; Drinking-Water Wells) in order to persevere there.

-4. Constructing a second nursery school in Zongo.
+4. Construction and start up of a second nursery school in Zongo.